JoshGumperz/team-profile-generator/README.md

 ### Prerequisites

-In order to get started using the Team Profile Generator, you'll need to have Node installed, and you'll need to run the "npm i" command to install inquirer and fs.
+In order to get started using the Team Profile Generator, you'll need to have Node installed, and you'll need to run the "npm i" command to install inquirer, jest, and fs.

 ## Getting Started